Supporting women going through all stages

 • Smoking

-If you experience headaches during perimenopause, there are a number of things you can do to manage them.
+If you experience headaches there are a number of things you can do to manage them.

 • See your doctor: If you have new or worsening headaches, it’s important to see your doctor to rule out any underlying medical conditions.